Amazon vs Shopify: Who Is Winning The Online Competition?

 Even though the growth rates are expected to decrease, the sales shares are increasing.
 E-commerce sales in the US grew by 32.4% Year-over-Year in 2020, whereas retail sales grew only by 6%, according to data by Digitalcommerce360.

 Both Amazon, as well as Shopify, have benefited from the pandemic, as shoppers flocked to online stores instead of physical retail.
+Moreover, the first company has the Amazon FBA option which allows sellers to ship faster and more effectively making the whole process more effective.

 It seems like the success they experienced during the Covid-19 crisis is likely to continue in the post-pandemic world.
 This article will explore the success of major e-commerce platforms Amazon and Shopify, and who is going to appear as a winner in the long-term.